gustavo-grieco/quimera/README.md

 [AI Agent Smart Contract Exploit Generation](https://arxiv.org/abs/2507.05558): an approach very close to Quimera, even sharing some of the exploits rediscovered here.

 [PoCo: Agentic Proof-of-Concept Exploit Generation for Smart Contracts](https://arxiv.org/abs/2511.02780): similar to off-chain Quimera, it generates PoCs in Foundry based on auditors' annotations.

+[AI agents find $4.6M in blockchain smart contract exploits](https://red.anthropic.com/2025/smart-contracts/): also similar to Quimera.
+It uses Foundry to test the target contracts against the forked blockchain node.
+The evaluation ends when the agent stops invoking tools or the session reaches the 60-minute timeout.